eyalgur1/Machine_Learning_Techniques/README.md

 ## Python for probability, statistics, and machine learning notes

-This code follows the instructions and guides given in the book:
+This code includes extra explanations and elborations, and it follows the excelent book:

 Unpingco, José.
 Python for probability, statistics, and machine learning.
 Vol. 1.
 Cham, Switzerland: Springer International Publishing, 2016.